DonnyDew/Daylio-Project/README.md

 # Daylio Reports
 This project aims to give a monthly/yearly report of the data given from the Daylio App.
-The data comes from downloading a csv file from the Daylio app.

 ## What is Daylio
 Daylio is a sudo-journal where you can enter activities,moods, and notes.

+## CSV Files
+The data comes from downloading a csv file from the Daylio app.
+I included a fake entry csv file to show what it would look like.
+I am not including any of my actual files due to privacy.
 ## This project is personalized
 Daylio is very customizable so if you downloaded your entries into a csv and entered it into this program errors would likely occur